seme4/sameAs-Lite/README.md

-## Concepts
+### Concepts

----- Some SIMPLE text without confusing special terms ----
+---- TODO: Some SIMPLE text without confusing special terms ----

 [Read more about the sameAs concepts](#)...